icpmoles/pyxback/content/post/video-support/index.md

 ### Poster

-If you want to use a [poster](https://www.w3schools.com/TAgs/att_video_poster.asp) you just need to place an image with an image extensionin the same page folder with the same name of the video.
+If you want to use a [poster](https://www.w3schools.com/TAgs/att_video_poster.asp) you just need to place an image with an image extension in the same page folder using the same filename of the video.
 Continuing the example from before you will place a file called `my-beautiful-screencast.jpeg` or `my-beautiful-screencast.png` and it will show up as a video preview instead of the first frame of the video

 ## Multiple Video Types